-9. Windows in Japan:
+11. Windows in Japan:

 This the market where we can dramatically increase share.
 We need to be working carefully with the Japanese sub to capitalize on this.
 We should have explicit goals for this market.
 Win3.1 will have been launched, but we need plans for WfW (Snowball) and for Win NT.
 We need to think very carefully how to position / market Windows NT in Japan, given the immaturity of non-NEC infrastructure there.

-Derive more revenue per PC:
+12. Derive more revenue per PC in future years: